-- Security (Assign staff member to lead the Security function) - Search and Rescue (Assign faculty/staff member to lead the Search and Rescue function, and to shut off, if appropriate, all gas, water, and electric utilities in the affected facilities) - Damage Assessment (Assign faculty/staff member to lead the Damage Assessment function) - First Aid (Assign faculty/staff member to lead the First Aid function) - Crisis Counseling (Assign faculty/staff member to lead the Psychological First Aid function from the SST) - Student Supervision (Assign faculty/staff member to lead the Student Supervision function) - Student Release (Assign faculty/staff member to lead the Student Release function) - Coordinate with Technology & Innovation Team regarding system shutdown, if appropriate management of a response.
+- Security (Assign staff member to lead the Security function) - Search and Rescue (Assign faculty/staff member to lead the Search and Rescue function, and to shut off, if appropriate, all gas, water, and electric utilities in the affected facilities) - Damage Assessment (Assign faculty/staff member to lead the Damage Assessment function) - First Aid (Assign faculty/staff member to lead the First Aid function)

+- Crisis Counseling (Assign faculty/staff member to lead the Psychological First Aid function from the SST) - Student Supervision (Assign faculty/staff member to lead the Student Supervision function) - Student Release (Assign faculty/staff member to lead the Student Release function) - Coordinate with Technology & Innovation Team regarding system shutdown, if appropriate

+Planning/Intelligence Eled Herrera/Melissa Helguera Alternate 1: Ana Avena Alternate 2: Liliana Montes

+During an emergency, ICS Planning and Intelligence involved the use of various methods to efficiently gather information, weigh and document the information for significance, and actively assess the status of the emergency.
+This understanding and knowledge about the situation at hand is vital to the effective management of a response.
 The ICS Planning and Intelligence Section also predicts future needs and trends and constantly answers the following questions:

-Planning/Intelligence Eled Herrera/ Melissa Helguera

-During an emergency, ICS Planning and Intelligence involved the use of various methods to efficiently gather information, weigh and document the information for significance, and actively assess the status of the emergency.
-This understanding and knowledge about the situation at hand is vital to the effective